-Kathleen Clark (Kate Clark) is an American playwright whose plays have been produced in New York, off-Broadway, and in regional and commercial theatres throughout the U.S. and Canada.
-Her new play, What We May Be was produced on the Fitzpatrick Main Stage at the Berkshire Theatre Festival in Stockbridge.
-The cast includes Penny Fuller, Dee Hoty, Count Stovall, Carson Elrod, Carla Duren and Samantha Hill and was directed by Gregg Edelman.
+Kathleen Clark (Kate Clark) is an American playwright whose plays have been produced in New York, Off-Broadway, and in regional and commercial theatres widely throughout the U.S. and Canada.
+Her new play, What We May Be was produced on the Fitzpatrick Main Stage at the Berkshire Theatre Group in Stockbridge.
+The cast included Penny Fuller, Dee Hoty, Count Stovall, Carson Elrod, Carla Duren and Samantha Hill and was directed by Gregg Edelman.

 Ms. Clark's play, Southern Comforts, directed by Judith Ivey, starring Penny Fuller and Larry Keith, was produced at Primary Stages in NYC following a production at the Coconut Grove Playhouse with Dixie Carter and Hal Holbrook and a staged reading at the Eugene O'Neill National Playwrights Conference.

 Numerous regional productions of Southern Comforts followed, including Theatre Works in Palo Alto, the International City Theatre with Michael Learned, the Garry Marshall Theatre with Miss Learned and the Georgia Ensemble Theatre.
 Southern Comforts was a finalist for the Susan Smith Blackburn Award.

 Her comedy, In The Mood, was produced on the Main Stage of the Berkshire Theatre Festival , directed by Marc Bruni , and the Invisible Theatre in Tucson, directed by Susan Claassen.

 Secrets Of A Soccer Mom, directed by Judith Ivey, was produced off

 Broadway and has since been produced throughout the U.S. and

 Canada.
 Southern Comforts and Secrets Of A Soccer Mom are available through Concord Theatricals (Samuel French) Publishing.